 I don’t know if many of you know this polish; it is over 20 years old.
 I would never have expected to find this polish in the Netherlands, because Essie wasn’t sold here 20 years ago.
-Suddenly back in 2011 US stockist 8ty8beauty had a couple in stock, and I believe that is where mine came from.
+I did some more research about Ruby Slippers, although I don’t know the exact collection, it was probably released between the summer 2003 and fall 2003 collection.
+So that make it a little younger than 20 years.
+Suddenly back in 2011, US stockist 8ty8beauty had a couple in stock, and I believe that is where mine came from.
 Three years ago, back in 2016, I bought Ruby Slippers from a girl who was destashing.
 In her collection there were more polishes that were imported from the US.
 I bought a couple of other polishes from her, but Ruby Slippers was the one I really really really wanted, and I just knew I needed it in my life.

 I was so excited when I first got it.
 However, after googling I realized that this polish was quite rare and I was too afraid to use it.
 This year for Christmas, I decided to pull myself together and to just wear it.

 Ruby Slippers is quite special because Essie does not make this type of polish quite often anymore.
 I would describe Ruby Slippers as a red jelly with glitter.
 Because the base is jelly you get a very nice “see through effect” similar to Starry night, Toggle to the top and Leading Lady.
 What you see in the pictures is three coats of Ruby Slippers.
 The formula is a bit lumpy due to all the glitters.
 Two coats are not enough because the polish is not covered evenly then.
 In the pictures I’m only wearing one layer of topcoat.
 But two layers might even be better.
 You definitely cannot wear it without topcoat.